neutrino/orienteering_app/README.md

 Pull the repository, change to project directory and run `bundle install`.
 This will install all gems for the system.

+# Set Ruby on Rails environment

+## Database.yml

+Database.yml has database configs, copy example:

+    cp config/database.yml.example config/database.yml

+Check it and config for example the db username for the application.
+Password for production user is set below (.env.production)

+## Secrets.yml

+Control secrets for the application.
+Is used to generate user for the application.
+Copy:

+    cp config/secrets.yml.example config/secrets.yml

+Set secrets for development and test environments as you wish.
+Production secrets are controlled with environemnt variables, see below.

+## Environment variables

+**Dotenv** gem is used to manage some environment variables.
+Copy example file:

+    cp .env.production.example .env.production

+Then edit `.env.production` and set variables for your environment:

+- ADMIN_NAME
+- ADMIN_EMAIL (username for admin user)
+- ADMIN_PASSWORD (admin password)
+- DOMAIN_NAME
+- DB_PASSWORD (password for default db user "postgres", for more precise control use `config/database.yml`)
+- SECRET_KEY_BASE (check below)

+### Create secret key for Rails app

+Append secret key to environment variable file:

+    rake secret >> .env.production

+Edit `.env.production` and set appended key as value for variable **SECRET_KEY_BASE**

+# Test Rails application

-Once gems are installed, run `rails server` to start development server.
+Once gems are installed and environment configs done, run `rails server` to start development server.
 If everything is OK WEBrick server should start successfully.
 Ctrl - C to shutdown the server.

 # Unicorn configuration